shmulib/CGLSP/README.md

 coil j directly after coil i.
 All costs are non-negative except for pairs of coils that can't be sequence directly after each other, where the cost is -1 to indicate infeasibility.

-The smallest of the problem instances provided by the Spanish researches is cgl_17, containing 17 coils to be sequenced.
-Using this solver I have solved cgl_17 to optimality.
-I'm yet to be able to solve the other instances to optimality (the solver doesn't terminate), but I have several ideas for improving the branch and bound algorithm that should allow larger instances to be solved at all, and smaller instances to be solved faster.

 Further details of the problem instances are provided in the problem_instances/CGLSP_instaces/README.md file which was provided by the Spanish academics who shared the instances publicly.